 This is a good project for new DIYers

 Open the glove box and remove the contents.
-Some glove boxes will have a strap or wire that supports the glove box on one side, while others will have a limiting arm on the right side that prevents it from falling all the way open.
+Glove boxes are secured to the dashboard in different ways.
+Some will have a strap or wire that supports the glove box on one side, while others will have a limiting arm on the right side that prevents it from falling all the way open.
 Either remove the strap that supports the glove box or slide the stop arm off its pin.
+A quick visual inspection of your glove box should allow you to see how yours is secured.

-You should be able to release the plastic glove box by squeezing the front and back until its slide clamps pop free.
+You should be able to release the plastic glove box by squeezing the sides in until its side clamps pop free.
 The entire glove box should drop down, giving you access to the cover for the air filter box.
+Sometimes the whole glove box might fall onto the floor of the passenger compartment, and if it does, don't panic!
+Nothing's broken.
+When you put the box back in, note that there is a simple hinge along the bottom that needs to be aligned before pushing the side tabs back into place.

-Usually, the cabin air filter box's cover is held in place with plastic latches.
+Usually, the cabin air filter box's cover is held in place with plastic latches on the left and right sides.
 Push them in to release the cover.

 Remove the cover and the air filter itself, being careful not to scatter dust, leaves or other debris.
 Note the direction of the arrow on the filter; this denotes the direction in which air flows through it.